Dumm Dumm Dumm: Plot

-Ganga is sent to Chennai to pursue engineering and stays with her paternal uncle Sivaji, who is a leading lawyer by profession.
+Ganga is sent to Chennai to pursue engineering and stays with her distant relative Sivaji, who is a leading lawyer by profession.
 Adhi, who also lives in Chennai, meets Ganga, and they both now plan to get the cancelled wedding re-arranged again by their families.
 Adhi comes in place of his friend Jim as a junior lawyer to assist Sivaji, thereby meeting Ganga every day.
 Sivaji finds that Adhi has not come as a junior and instead for some other reason.
 However, he misunderstands that Adhi is in love with his own daughter and fears that his daughter might elope with Adhi someday.
-Adhi appears as lawyer for Veluthambi's son-in-law, and saves him based on lack of evidence.
+Both Maruthapillai and Veluthambi gets to know Adhi and Ganga meeting each other, a fight erupts and they both separate them again.

+Adhi appears as a lawyer for Veluthambi's son-in-law, and saves him based on lack of evidence.
+Veluthambi claims to plan a marriage between his son-in-law and Ganga, hearing this, Adhi is heartbroken.
+His son-in-law confesses that he will marry only Pattamma.
+Adhi confesses to his father that he loves Ganga but Maruthapillai argues about saving his honor and status.
+On the other hand Veluthambi accepts Ganga's confession and he is ready to get them married.
+Ganga learns that Adhi and Maruthapillai fought but his mother conveys wrongly that Adhi doesn't want to marry Ganga.
+She is heartbroken to hear it.

-Finally, Adhi's father understands that Veluthambi was innocent and apologizes to him.
-Adhi and Ganga are united in the end.
+Dr Kathamuthu is admitted to the hospital, believes its all because of karma confesses to Maruthapillai that he was the culprit and Veluthambi was innocent.
+Adhi's father understands that Veluthambi was innocent and did no wrong and apologizes to him.
+Adhi finds Ganga and finally confesses and proposes marriage.
+Adhi and Ganga are happily united in the end.